 There are many great things we can learn from our ancestors.
-As we learn about them, we also learn important lessons in our lives.
+As we learn about them, we also learn important life lessons.

-We learn from our ancestors that family matters, education is essential, and change can happen in life so we need to learn to deal with it.
+Our ancestors taught us that family matters, education is essential, and change can happen in life, so we need to learn to deal with it.
 We also learn that people only know your story if you write it down and that our family traditions are important.
 We also learn from our ancestors about compassion, love, and gratitude.

 Table of Contents